amrutakulkarni9812/Recommendation-Engine-With-IBM-Watson/README.md

 Produces recommendations based on similarity to material the user has interacted with previously.
 Utilizes Natural Language Processing (NLP) methodology to analyse and rank articles by similarity.
 SVD - Matrix Factorization Recommendations
 Utilises matrix operations to predict the ranking (or in this case the boolean interaction variable)
-## Project Motivation
-The goal of this project is applying concepts of rank based recommendations, content based recommendations, and user-user collaborative filtering.
-This will help IBM Watson Studio users to get relevant recommendations on next reads and keep them engaged.
 ## Acknowledgement
 Thanks to Udacity Data Scientist Nanodegree content creators for providing us the opportunity to work on this project.